-Here are a few tips on how to plan for a destination wedding.
+Here are essential tips on how to plan a destination wedding.

 Start planning as soon as possible

 You’ll need to get the whole wedding planned while also making sure you’re ready for your trip (don’t forget to get those passports renewed!).
 And, if you expect your friends and family to up and leave at the drop of a hat, you’re not thinking realistically.
 Destination weddings not only take time to plan for the couple, but also the guests.
 They’ve probably got to negotiate time off work and move around some money, so you’ll want to send out those save the date cards ASAP and destination wedding invitations at least 3 months before.

 Location is everything

 Thought choosing a venue was difficult?
-Wait until you have to choose a destination.
+Wait until you have to choose a destination wedding location.
 In this case, the world is quite literally your oyster.
 While beachy weddings remain the most popular, there’s a bevy of options beyond the sand and seas.
 Want to get hitched in a village in Italy?
 Do it!
 Prefer a vineyard in Canada?
 You can make it happen.
 To narrow down your options, consider your ideal number of guests, the cost for them to attend and where they will be travelling from.
-Also think about time of year, time zone and currency exchange rates.
+Also, think about the time of year, time zone and currency exchange rates.

-You’ll want to find a planner who’s well-versed in destination weddings to run your show (even better if they’ve planned one in your destination before).
+You’ll want to find a wedding planner who’s well-versed in how to plan a destination wedding to run your show (even better if they’ve planned one in your destination before).
 This is a definite stress-reliever as they’ll know exactly what you’ll need to get in order abroad.
-As a bonus, many destinations offer wedding packages that include a planner to handle all the details or can refer you to a local planner.
+As a bonus, many resorts offer destination wedding packages that include a planner to handle all the details or can refer you to a local planner.

 Work from home

 It would be amazing if we could put a hold on life and spend a few months perusing table linens and floral arrangements in a place like Ibiza, but who’s got the time - or money - for that?
 Use the internet to your advantage and connect with suppliers abroad through avenues like Pinterest.
-Find tips here for planning a wedding from a distance.
+Find more tips here for how to plan a destination wedding from a distance.

 Play by the rules

 Once you’ve chosen your location, you’ll want to make sure you can get married there.
-If you’re saying ‘I do’ abroad, the Government of Canada recommends contacting the embassy or consulate of the place you’re planning on getting hitched so you aren’t met with any nasty surprises when your arrive.
+If you’re saying ‘I do’ abroad, the Government of Canada recommends contacting the embassy or consulate of the place you’re planning on getting hitched so you aren’t met with any nasty surprises when you arrive.
 You’ll probably need a few extra documents and may need to get some translated, so look into it early.
 If you’re getting married in another province, we've got all the info you need for how to get married in Canada.

 Time is of the essence